iu-parfunc/detbox-project/README.md

 ## Commercialization

-The approach developed in the detbox project is being commercialized by [Cloudseal Inc](https://cloudseal.io).
-Cloudseal is developing low-overhead record-and-replay-as-a-service, but the core is a deterministic execution capability that minimizes the amount of recording needed.
+The detbox approach is being commercialized by [Cloudseal Inc](https://cloudseal.io).
+Cloudseal is building low-overhead record-and-replay-as-a-service, for bug and crash reproduction, but the core is a deterministic execution capability that minimizes the amount of recording needed, and eliminates unnecessary nondeterminism, which leads to things like flaky tests.

 ### References

 <a name="oopsla"></a>
- 1. R. G. Scott, O. S. Navarro Leija, J. Devietti, and R. R. Newton. ["Monadic Composition for Deterministic, Parallel Batch Processing"](https://2017.splashcon.org/event/splash-2017-oopsla-detflow-a-monad-for-deterministic-parallel-shell-scripting), OOPSLA 2017.
+ 1. (OOPSLA'17) ["Monadic Composition for Deterministic, Parallel Batch Processing"](https://2017.splashcon.org/event/splash-2017-oopsla-detflow-a-monad-for-deterministic-parallel-shell-scripting), R Scott, O Navarro Leija, J Devietti, and R Newton, ACM SIGPLAN conference on Object-oriented Programming, Systems, Languages and Applications.

-<a name="chapter-1"></a>
+ 2. (PLDI'16) ["Living on the edge: Rapid-toggling probes with cross modification on x86"](https://dl.acm.org/citation.cfm?id=3062344), B Chamith, B Svensson, L Dalessandro, R Newton.
+ACM SIGPLAN conference on Programming Language Design and Implementation.

+ 3. (PLDI'17) ["Instruction Punning: Lightweight Instrumentation for x86-64"](https://dl.acm.org/citation.cfm?id=2908084), Buddhika Chamith, Bo Joel Svensson, Luke Dalessandro, Ryan Newton.
+ACM SIGPLAN conference on Programming Language Design and Implementation.